 The spread of an open obstacle (e.g. oxer or ditch) is measured from the outside of the rails or other material making up the obstacle on the line where the average Horse is expected to jump.
 The spread of a closed obstacle with a solid top (e.g. Tables) is measured from the highest point to the highest point on the line where the average Horse is expected to jump.
+Base spread measurements include all solid element/rails, including solid ground lines (please refer to Cross Country Guide for Officials for details).
 In the case of an obstacle with spread only (e.g. dry ditch, water jump), a guard rail or hedge not exceeding 50cm which only facilitates jumping, is permitted in front, but must be included in the measurement of spread.